Kyslik/laravel-filterable/README.md

 }
 ```

-Finally in our user controller we will have to call model's scope:
+Finally, in our user controller we will have to call model's scope:

 ```php
 public function index(User $user, UserFilters $filters)